hadinhtu97/american-british-translator/README.md

 The /api/translate route should also handle the way titles/honorifics are abbreviated in American and British English.
 For example, Doctor Wright is abbreviated as "Dr Wright" in British English and "Dr. Wright" in American English.
 See /public/american-to-british-titles.js for the different titles your application should handle.

-Wrap any translated spelling or terms with <span class="highlight">...</span> tags so they appear in green.
+Wrap any translated spelling or terms with span class="highlight">.../span> tags so they appear in green.

 If one or more of the required fields is missing, return { error: 'Required field(s) missing' }.